 Todos – Ana robó pan en la casa de San Juan.

 Ana – Mari

 6. Mar y Tierra

 This is one of my favorite preschool Spanish activities.
 This is a very simple game, and it can be played inside if you have enough space and do not mind the jumping.
 Kids jump between two spaces designated mar and tierra.

 To play, kids line up beside a line on the ground, so that they can jump sideways over the line.
 They can also face the line and jump forward and back.
 One side of the line is mar and the other side is tierra.
 A person who has been chosen to call first calls out mar and tierra as the players jump across the line (or in place) to be on the correct side.

-You can see videos of the game here.
+You can see videos of the traditional game Mar y tierra here.